This recipe and post were created in partnership with Lundberg Family Farms. All opinions are our own.

 With the days turning shorter and the crisp, cool mornings, we’re starting to crave cozy bakes.
 This rice casserole we created using organic red rice from Lundberg Family Farms to honor Whole Grains Month (September).
 Incorporating lots of whole grains in our kitchen has been important to us from the beginning.
 Quinoa, rice, millet, farro; you name it, we’ve investigated and found delicious ways to eat it!
 Red rice is a new-to-us whole grain, so we were eager to test it out, especially since this red rice has been grown sustainably and organically.
 Rice and whole grains are full of vitamins and minerals including B-vitamins, iron and zinc.
 They’re also a great source of complex carbohydrates, which are slow-digesting and provide fuel for an active lifestyle.
 And since red rice has the germ of the rice left intact, it has a bit more nutrients versus white rice.

 To use the red rice, we created this rice casserole.
 It combines the gooey, comforting essence of spinach artichoke dip with the nourishing, whole grains of red rice.
 Though you could certainly substitute other types of rice in this rice casserole, we love the contrast of the bright red rice against the green spinach.
 It also has a unique, nutty flavor.
-Serve it along with a salad as a main dish, or even dip into it with pita crisps.
-It’s cozy plus nourishing, baked whole grains style.
+Serve it along with a salad and our creamy polenta recipe as a main dish, or even dip into it with pita crisps.
+It’s cozy and nourishing.
 (Hygge, we’d say.)

 Featured partner: Lundberg Family Farms